groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/net/file-conversion-to-pdf/_index.md

 Effortlessly convert CorelDRAW (CDR) vector graphics files to PDF format using GroupDocs.Conversion for .NET.
 Streamline your document conversion process and ensure smooth interoperability.
 [Read more](./convert-cdr-to-pdf/)
 Certainly, continuing from where we left off:

-## Convert CFto PDF:
+## Convert CF2 to PDF:
 Discover how to convert CFfiles to PDF in .NET using GroupDocs.Conversion.
 This tutorial simplifies your document management tasks, offering a straightforward approach to file conversion.
 Seamlessly integrate conversion capabilities into your applications.
-[Read more](./convert-cfto-pdf/)
+[Read more](./convert-cf2-to-pdf/)

 ## Convert CGM Vector Graphics to PDF:
 Unlock the potential to convert CGM vector graphics to PDF effortlessly with GroupDocs.Conversion for .NET.
 Follow our step-by-step tutorial to streamline your document conversion process.
 Enhance your document management capabilities today.
 [Read more](./convert-cgm-to-pdf/)